 The property located 320 km north of Matagami, Eeyou Istchee James Bay in Quebec, was originally composed of two blocks of non-contiguous claims.
 Its 121-claims main block is adjacent to the east of Newmont Corp.'s Eleonore gold mine.
 The second block consists of 35 claims and is located about 20 km west of the main block.
-The 156 claims are 100% held by Sirios with a net return royalty for gold on 145 claims to Gold Royalty Corp which varies between 2.5% and 4% of the net return depending on the price of gold and 4% net return for all other minerals extracted from the project.
+The 156 claims are 100% held by Sirios with a net return royalty for gold on 145 claims to Gold Royalty Corp. which varies between 2.5% and 4% of the net return depending on the price of gold and 4% net return for all other minerals extracted from the project.

-During the months of March and April 2022, Sirios added 69 new claims to the property.
-A first block of 35 new claims is adjacent to the central-eastern part of the main block and another block of 34 claims forms a third block not contiguous to the original blocks of the property.
-These 69 new claims are 100% owned by Sirios and are not subject to any royalties.
+In 2022 and 2023, Sirios added 150 new claims to the property.
+A first block of 110 new claims is adjacent to the eastcentral part of the main block, while another block of 40 claims forms a third block not contiguous to the original blocks of the property.
+These 150 new claims are 100% owned by Sirios and are not subject to any royalties.